-SAN FRANCISCO--, Aug.
-23, 2023 -- (BUSINESS WIRE)--Styra, Inc., the creators and maintainers of Open Policy Agent (OPA) and leader of cloud-native authorization, announced today new capabilities for its enterprise-grade decision engine - Enterprise OPA.
-Previously named Styra Load, Enterprise OPA will now be a source available for Styra customers, furthering the company’s mission to provide developers, security engineers, and IT leaders with authorization solutions and collaborative communities that can scale with their needs.
+SAN FRANCISCO -- Styra, Inc., the creators and maintainers of Open Policy Agent (OPA) and leader of cloud-native authorization, announced today new capabilities for its enterprise-grade decision engine - Enterprise OPA.
+Previously named Styra Load, Enterprise OPA will now be source available for Styra customers, furthering the company’s mission to provide developers, security engineers, and IT leaders with authorization solutions and collaborative communities that can scale with their needs.

 “Using Enterprise OPA as source code would unlock the ability for Miro to embed Enterprise OPA into our application and reap the 1000x performance benefits we saw in our preliminary testing,” said Dima Korolev, Authorization Architect at Miro.